 How do I contact a Privacy Advocate if I suspect identity theft?

 A professional Privacy Advocate is available by calling (877) 421-0515 Monday through Saturday from 7am to 9pm Central and Sunday from 11am to 5pm Central.

 What services are available only to the primary account holder?

 The primary (first named) account holder is eligible for all of the identity theft detection services of Power Protected Checking, including both identity recovery services and monitoring services.
-As a reminder Power Protected ID Monitoring includes one bureau credit monitoring, daily credit reports and scores, dark web monitoring, dark web breach notifications, IP address monitoring, high risk transactions monitoring, social media monitoring, and solicitation reduction.
+As a reminder Power Protected ID Monitoring includes one bureau credit monitoring, daily credit reports and scores, dark web monitoring, IP address monitoring, high risk transactions monitoring, social media monitoring, and solicitation reduction.
 You may activate your entitlement to Power Protected ID Monitoring at any time by using your unique Member ID.

-What services extend to other account holders and family members?
+What services extend to family members?

 How does the IRS Tax Fraud Refund Advance work?